richardjchadwick/athletics/NotesForChrisAndBill.md

     - [ ] Sign into Hytek as "Run1" in Multi-User mode
     - [ ] Test printing (since I had no way to test printing)
   - [ ] At this point the Hytek operator can do whatever they need for the meet
- - [ ] PRIMARY set up continues
    ### Start AthleticLIVE Local
+     - DO below on the PRIMARY Computer
-     - [ ] Make sure you have Internet access. e.g. Can you get to https://www.anb.ca ?
+     - [ ] Make sure you have Internet access. e.g. Can you access (https://www.anb.ca)[https://www.anb.ca] ?
        - If my Eduroam didn't automatically login to WIFI (it should), you will have to tether a smartphone
        - Don't waste your time trying to use UNB Guest -- it will NOT work!
      - [ ] Start AthleticLive Local -- there is an icon on the desktop